nmccrea/sobot-rimulator/readme.md

 ### To Run

-Open a command prompt (terminal) and navigate to the Sobot Rimulator directory.
+Open a command prompt (terminal) and navigate to the *Sobot Rimulator* directory.
 Then type:

     python simulator.py

+### For More Information
-*See the included Manual for more information.*
+See the included Manual.